-Asthma allergy shots may sound like a drastic way to treat breathing problems, especially if you hate needles.
+Allergy shots for asthma may sound like a drastic way to treat breathing problems, especially if you hate needles.
 But that all depends on how well traditional inhalers are working for you.

 If you cannot get your breath, a little poke is nothing compared to the panic and suffering that an asthma attack can cause.

-Asthma allergy shots are a new way to prevent symptoms and they might work for you.
+Allergy shots for asthma are a new way to prevent symptoms and they might work for you.

 Over time your immune system is supposed to handle exposure to this allergen better and decrease symptoms.